econia-labs/econia/doc/doc-site/docs/integrators/oracles/pyth.md

 # Pyth Network

-## Consume Pyth Network prices in applications on Aptos
+## Consume Pyth Network prices on Aptos

-Aptos contracts can update and fetch the Pyth prices using the Pyth Aptos Contract, which has been deployed on Mainnet.
+Aptos contracts can update and fetch Pyth prices using the Pyth Aptos package, which has been deployed on Mainnet.
 The documented source code can be found [here](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/aptos/contracts/sources/pyth.move).

-## Use cases for using Pyth with Econia
+## Use cases for Pyth with Econia

-The core variable which is utilized by decentralized derivative exchanges, traditionally perpetual futures, is the oracle index price — powering the function of the exchange’s funding mechanism and liquidation engine.
+The core variable utilized by decentralized derivative exchanges, traditionally perpetual futures, is the oracle index price, which powers the exchange’s funding rate mechanism and liquidation engine.
-Without a reliable and secure oracle provider, innovative on-chain platforms of this nature cannot be achieved.
+Without a reliable and secure oracle provider, innovative on-chain platforms of this nature cannot be built.

-Developers can leverage Pyth’s data feeds to build these exchange components, utilize Econia’s hyper-parallized order book to match and settle trades, and build a high performance perpetual derivatives trading platform.
+By leveraging Pyth’s price data feeds to build these exchange components, combined with Econia’s hyper-parallelized order book to match and settle trades, developers have the major components they need to build a high performance perpetual derivatives trading platform.

 ## Updating Price Feeds

-The mechanism by which price feeds are updated on Aptos is explained [here](https://docs.pyth.network/pythnet-price-feeds).
-The [pyth-aptos-js](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/aptos/sdk/js) package can be used to fetch price feed update data which can be passed to the `pyth::update_price` on-chain function.
+The mechanism by which Pyth price feeds are updated on Aptos is explained [here](https://docs.pyth.network/pythnet-price-feeds).
+The [pyth-aptos-js](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/aptos/sdk/js) package can be used to fetch price feed update data, which can then be passed to the `pyth::update_price` on-chain function.

 ## Examples

- - [Minimal on-chain contract](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/aptos/examples/fetch_btc_price/sources/example.move) which updates and returns the Pyth BC/USD price.
+ - [Minimal on-chain contract](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/aptos/examples/fetch_btc_price/sources/example.move) which updates and returns the Pyth BTC/USD price.
- - [Full-stack React app and on-chain contract](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/aptos/examples/mint_nft) which uses the pyth-aptos-js package to update the price used by the contract.
+ - [Full-stack React app and on-chain contract](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/aptos/examples/mint_nft) which uses the `pyth-aptos-js` package to update the price used by the contract.
- - [In-depth explanation](https://youtu.be/0b0RXi41pN0) of how Pyth works on Aptos and how to integrate Pyth data in your application from one of our contributor.
+ - [In-depth explanation](https://youtu.be/0b0RXi41pN0) of how Pyth works on Aptos and how to integrate Pyth data in your application.

 ## Networks